Cindy Falor, M.S., LMHC, CAP

 Specialties include: Addiction/Alcoholism (Adult and Adolescents), Adolescent Therapy(12+), Family members of alcoholics/addicts, Anxiety, Depression, Bipolar, Co-Dependency, Grief, PTSD, Co-Occurring Disorders, and Marriage/Couples counseling.

-Cornelius (CJ) Jones, obtained his Bachelor of Arts degree in Sociology from the University of Hartford, Master of Arts degree in Human Relations from the University of Oklahoma, a Master of Arts in Christian Counseling from Trinity.
-He is currently PhD candidate with a concentration in Christian Counseling.
+Cornelius (CJ) Jones, holds a Doctor of Philosophy in Counseling degree from Trinity.
+He has a Master of Arts in Christian Counseling from Trinity and a Master of Arts in Human Relations from the University of Oklahoma.
+He has 10 + years of clinical counseling experience.
 He is also a graduate of the Navy Medicine Institute of Naval Drug and Alcohol Counselor School located in San Diego, CA. Cornelius has worked as a substance abuse counselor with the military co-occurring disorder population both inpatient and outpatient settings over the years.
-In addition to his academic credentials, he has more than a decade of clinical and Christian counseling experience.
 As a licensed clergyman he performs individual, marital, and family counseling.
 He served 17 years in the U.S. Navy and is a combat veteran.
-He Host a syndicated weekly talk radio show to address and bring awareness to issues related to counseling.

-Specialties Include: Mindfulness, Motivational Interviewing, Christian Counseling, Grief and Loss, Addiction / Substance Abuse, Depression, Anxiety, Codependency, Anger Management, Men Issues, Self-esteem, PTSD, Premarital Counseling, Marriage / Couples Counseling, Spirituality, and Faith.
+Specialties Include: Addiction / Substance Abuse, Mindfulness, Christian Counseling, Grief and Loss, Depression, Anxiety, Codependency, Anger Management, Men Issues, Self-esteem, PTSD, Premarital Counseling, Marriage / Couples Counseling, Spirituality, and Faith.

 Ben Hancock, LCSW